THmanley/leagueConstitution/README.md

 In order to change an existing rule, add a new rule, or change a scoring setting, a vote must be called and receive a majority (in a tie the commissioner has the tiebreaking vote), the commissioner has the option to veto a rule change in which case it can be voted on again and receive a 2/3 majority to pass without commissioner consent.
 <br>
 ### Collusion ###
 **Collusion will not be tolerated.
-A trade will be vetoed if there is evident collusion and the guilty teams will be removed from the league and forfeit any dues paid**
+A trade will be vetoed if there is evident collusion and the guilty teams will be barred from playoffs and forfeit any dues paid for the season**

 <br><br>